Shane Smith (journalist)

 Shane Smith (born 28 September 1969) is a Canadian journalist and media executive.
 He is executive chairman of the international media company Vice Media, operating an international network of digital channels, a television production studio, a record label, an in-house creative services agency, a book-publishing house, and a feature film division.

 Smith was the CEO of Vice from its founding until March 2018.
-Former A+E Networks CEO Nancy Dubuc was named CEO 13 March 2018.

 Early life and education

 Shane Smith was born in Ottawa, Ontario, on 28 September 1969.
 His parents were Irish immigrants; his father was a computer programmer, and his mother a paralegal.
 He attended the Lisgar Collegiate Institute and later graduated from Carleton University with a degree in English literature and political science.

 Before Vice, Smith played in local punk bands, spent a brief time working in a bar in Dublin, and travelled around Eastern Europe before moving to Montreal.

 Career

+Beginning at Voice, rebrand as VICE and Szalwinski years

 Smith joined Montreal's Voice magazine (later Voice of Montreal) in 1994, where his childhood friend Gavin McInnes already worked as assistant editor under Suroosh Alvi.
 The counterculture magazine was subsidized by a Quebec government program assisting welfare recipients in developing workplace skills.
 The three men renamed the magazine Vice when they bought it from its publisher in 1996.

 Richard Szalwinski, a Canadian software millionaire, acquired the magazine and relocated the operation to New York City in the late 1990s.
 Following the relocation, the magazine quickly developed a reputation for provocative and politically incorrect content.
 Under Szalwinski's ownership, a few retail stores were opened in New York City and customers could purchase fashion items that were advertised in the magazine.
 However, due to the end of the dot-com bubble, the three founders eventually regained ownership of the Vice brand, followed by closure of the stores.